Digital speaker: Efficiency

 Although amplifier efficiency is good with this system, moving coil speakers operate at relatively low efficiency in the ultrasonic frequency region.
 Thus the original aim of the method is defeated.

-Cost

-The large number of speaker drivers in the array, and the equally large number of amplifier channels to drive them makes for a pricey system.

 Improvements

 There are ways to tackle the above issues, but none lead to a competitive or even issue-free system.

 Size

 System size can be easily made practical by using less than 16 bits.
 With a 0.5 cm^{2} LSB, system sizes are: